corvusdeinanis/cuddlyspaceship/content/Cloud Delivery Models.md

 in terms of ready-to-use, SaaS > PaaS > IaaS

-# cloud service delivery models
+# Cloud Service Delivery Models

-## IaaS - Infrastructure as a service
+## IaaS - Infrastructure as a Service
 > Resources, self-contained IT environment
 > hardware, network, connectivity are all provided by cloud provider
 > bare infrastructure